Hughie Fury: Fury vs. Parker

 Peter Fury later stated that he wanted to reschedule the fight as soon as possible.
 Fury later released a statement revealing Parker's promoters had been trying to switch the location of the fight to England because of money issues.
 They also were adamant Hughie was injured and wanted the world championship fight with Parker rescheduled.
 Peter Fury said his injury was a recurrence of an injury he suffered a year prior and had flared up again during an intense sparring session.

 On 9 June 2017, Peter Fury confirmed that the fight would now take place at the Manchester Arena in Manchester on 23 September.
 He also said that Fury would have a tune-up fight at the Copper Box Arena on 8 July and then a week later on 15 July at the Winter Gardens in Blackpool.
 The WBO blocked Fury from taking part in a warm-up fight at the Copper Box because as per WBO rules, once a mandatory challenger agrees to fight the world champion, he cannot participate in a professional fight before then.
 Warren said Fury would still fight, but in an exhibition, which would not count on his professional record.
-Fury took part and won a six-round exhibition against UK-based Polish boxer Kamil Sokolowski (4–10–2, 1 KO) at the Copper Box on 8 July.
+Fury took part and won a six-round exhibition against UK-based Polish boxer Kamil Sokolowski (4–10–2, 1 KOs) at the Copper Box on 8 July.
 With five days out from the fight, The British Boxing Board of Control had appointed British referee Terry O'Connor, the same official in charge of Fury's last two bouts.
 It saw Peter Fury exchanging a foul-mouthed argument with David Higgins at the final press conference in London, that started off with Higgins approaching Fury, unhappy with the appointment of British referee O'Connor for the fight.
 Higgins was then ejected from the press conference by security officials.
 Overall Higgins' outburst caused a referee change after it began to create noise and headlines.
 As of 21 September, only 5,000 tickets had been sold since the start of the week.
 Hennessy was hoping to have a crowd of at least 8,000 at the arena, which has a capacity of 21,000.